Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 The Origins of Shape Up

-Basecamp created the Shape Up methodology as an alternative to Scrum & Kanban.
+Basecamp created the Shape Up methodology as an alternative to Scrum and Kanban, designed to give teams more focused, uninterrupted time to build.

 How the Shape Up Framework Works